Editing and colour-grading: how to get the ‘Dune look’

 Why Post Production?

 Post production encompasses a wide span of the filmmaking process, and this is one of the reasons why it is such an interesting discipline to study.
-This variety is something MetFilm School held onto when creating our Certificate in Post Production and Part-Time Post Production Course, and the outlines for these courses reflect this.
+This variety is something MetFilm School held onto when creating our Certificate in Post Production, and the outline for this course reflects this.

 In fact, MetFilm School were thrilled to see just how much of Dune‘s post production made use of the programmes we teach throughout our courses.
 Joe Walker’s editing was completed using Avid, and Dave Cole waxed lyrical about the process of using Resolve for colour grading, adding that this programme was especially suited to working remotely.